 Candidates admitted must pursue in the University a course of advanced study comprising no fewer than 8 modules and research approved by the Faculty under the supervision of one or more academic staff of the Faculty.

 Three core modules are compulsory for all candidates, so as to provide a common grounding in the field.
 All elective modules will be drawn from existing relevant postgraduate modules on offer from the different departments in FASS.
 In addition, one special topic module will be conducted each academic year by a visiting scholar.
+For a complete listing of modules applicable to the programme, please click here.

 For PhD students, at least 50% of the total MC requirements must be at level 6000.
 Up to 25% of the total MC requirements may be at level 4000.
 The remaining MCs must be at level 5000 or 6000.